dangeboyy/Furniture-Manufacturing-and-Ordering-System/README.md

-# Furniture Manufacturing and OrderingSystem
+# Furniture Manufacturing and Ordering System

-In this homework,you are expected toimplementa“FurnitureManufacturingandOrdering
-System” application using Java.
-This homework willcover the topics given below;
+In this homework,you are expected to implement a “Furniture Manufacturing and Ordering System” application using Java.
+This homework will cover the topics given below;

 1. Strings, Arrays, Generics
 2. Queue ADT (Abstract Data Type)